nartallax/imploder/README.md

 After configuration block is added, it's time to build.
 Launch build:

-	node ./node_modules/.bin/tstool --tsconfig ./tsconfig.json
+	node ./node_modules/.bin/imploder --tsconfig ./tsconfig.json

 After build is finished, you should end up with either bundle in desired location, or with bunch of errors in tool output.

 ## Watch mode

 Watch mode is special mode supported by Typescript compiler.
 It allows to watch .ts files for changes and recompile them after changes immediately.
 This mode is supported by the tool.
-To activate it, add following option to tstoolConfig block:
+To activate it, add following option to imploderConfig block:

 	"watchMode": true